Alzheimer’s Disease Overview

 How is Alzheimer’s Disease Diagnosed?

-At this time, there is not a single diagnostic test that can provide a diagnosis of Alzheimer’s Disease.
+At this time, there is not one diagnostic test that can provide a diagnosis of Alzheimer’s Disease.
+However, there is genetic testing that can identify markers that may “turn on” and trigger Alzheimer’s.
 A qualified physician will run a series of tests to rule out a diagnosis of another form of dementia that could possibly be treated if diagnosed early enough.
 The only definitive diagnosis of Alzheimer’s disease at this time is by examining the brain during autopsy.

 How is Alzheimer’s Disease Treated?